ksindi/managers-playbook/README.md

 1. Set contributing guidelines for the team.
 1. PRs should always be prioritized.
 Aim for review SLA of 1 hour.
-1. Limit WIP tickets by an engineer to max 2.
 1. Automate opinions like style with linting or code formatters like [black](https://github.com/ambv/black).

 ## Meetings